JackEdTaylor/expra-wise24/_sources/general/reading.md

 # Reading

 To help us navigate the ExPra, some papers will be assigned to groups.
-Once you know which paper you are preparing, the idea is that each group will lead us through their paper in a ~30 minute presentation
+Once you know which paper you are preparing, the idea is that each group will lead us through their paper in a ~30 minute presentation.

+Some of the assigned reading is specific to the projects you will be designing and collecting data for, and some of the papers are more general.
+These more general papers provide background on Psychology and Open Science.

 ## Assigned Reading